 |AUTHOR||R W SAWDON HON SEC.
 YTAA.|

-Richard Pulleyn the YTAA Chairman for the evening welcomed all present to the AGM describing the house rules and the organisation of the evening.
+YTAA Chairman Richard Pulleyn welcomed all present to the AGM describing the house rules and the organisation of the evening.

 3. MATTERS ARISING

-There were no matters arising from the minutes of the 2018 AGM.
+No matters arising were raised from the minutes of the 2019 AGM.

 4. REPORTS BY THE OFFICERS AND COMMITTEE